bitcointxoko/design/resources.md

 Links to some things that might be related.
 Perhaps you would find them helpful in the design process.

 ### Other communities
-There are a number of communities that have been inspirations for this project.
+A number of communities that have been inspirations for this project.
 - [Bitcoin Beach](https://www.bitcoinbeach.com/), El Salvador
 - [Bitcoin Beach Brazil](https://bitcoinbeachbr.org/)
 - [Bitcoin Jungle](https://www.bitcoinjungle.app/), Costa Rica